-Policies were trained in simulation using the GuppyGym environment, built on the OpenAI Gym API.
+Policies were trained in simulation using the GuppyGym environment, built on the OpenAI Gym API \cite{brockman_openai_2016}.
 The virtual environment matched the physical tank dimensions and included a simulated robot, fish model, and circular goal region (radius 5~cm).
-Policies were trained using Proximal Policy Optimization (PPO) \cite{schulmanProximalPolicyOptimization2017} with the following hyperparameters: learning rate 0.00026, batch size 8192, minibatch size 512, PPO epochs 100, discount factor $\gamma$=0.9453 GAE parameter $\lambda$=0.9652 entropy coefficient 0, value-function coefficient 1 and clipping parameter $\epsilon$=0.1112.
+Policies were trained using Proximal Policy Optimization (PPO) \cite{schulmanProximalPolicyOptimization2017} with the following hyperparameters: learning rate 0.00026, batch size 8192, minibatch size 512, PPO epochs 100, discount factor $\gamma$=0.9453, GAE parameter $\lambda$=0.9652, entropy coefficient 0, value-function coefficient 1, and clipping parameter $\epsilon$=0.1112.
 Training ran for 832300 environment steps using Ray RLlib v2.0.1.
-(A full list of hyperparameters is provided in the Supplementary Materials.)
+Full training configurations and hyperparameters are archived in Data S1 in the policy-specific \texttt{params.json} files, together with the trained checkpoints, \texttt{progress.csv} training logs and \texttt{result.json} summaries.

 Episodes lasted 41 s during training and 15 min during evaluation.
 During training, the goal position was randomized at episode start and each time the robot reached it.
 During evaluation, the goal switched only when reached, alternating deterministically between two fixed corners of the arena.

 The robot's observation space combined spatial information about the environment, the fish, and the goal.
-It included 36 wall-raycasts providing normalized distances to the tank boundaries, 36 fish-raycast bins encoding the normalized distance to the fish (set to zero when the fish was outside the corresponding bin), and 36 goal-raycast bins encoding the normalized distance to the target location.
-The raycasts were distributed evenly across a full 360° field of view.
-In addition the observation vector also contained the previous fish and goal observations.
+It included 36 wall raycasts providing normalized distances to the tank boundaries, 36 angular fish bins encoding the normalized distance to the fish (set to zero when the fish was outside the corresponding bin), and 36 angular goal bins encoding the normalized distance to the goal location.
+The wall raycasts and angular bins were distributed evenly across a full 360° field of view.
+In addition, the observation vector contained the previous fish and goal observations.

 The action space was one-dimensional and continuous, representing a relative turn angle (radians), clipped to [-$\pi$,$\pi$].